-ExpressVPN has consistently demonstrated fast speeds, making it an ideal choice for users who need a VPN for browsing, streaming, or gaming.
+ExpressVPN has consistently demonstrated how fast it is, making it an ideal choice for users who need a VPN for browsing, streaming, or gaming.

-⚡ It offers average speeds of over 250 Mbps download speed on servers in countries with fast internet and VPN speeds.
+⚡ It offers average download speeds of over 250 Mbps on servers in countries with fast internet and VPN speeds.

 So, users can expect fast and stable connections when using ExpressVPN.

-When we used the America server to measure ExpressVPN’s speeds, we observed a minimal decrease of only 0.66% in download speeds (compared to the speed we had without VPN).
+When we used the America server to measure ExpressVPN’s speeds, we observed a minimal decrease of only 0.66% in download speeds (compared to what we had without VPN).

 ⚡ Based on user reports and reviews, Google One may actually get good speeds as well, as it can reach over 200 Mbps download speed, and decrease network speed rates by less than other VPNs.

 Keep in mind that VPN speeds vary.
 It’s very much dependent on how fast your internet is, to begin with.
-The distance between the VPN server and your actual location matters a lot as well.
+The distance between the VPN server and your actual location also matters a lot.